VirgilSecurity/demo-nexmo-chat-backend-java/README.md

-# Sample Backend for Java
+# Sample Java Backend for Nexmo

-This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [Java/Android SDK](https://github.com/VirgilSecurity/virgil-sdk-java-android)
+This repository contains a sample backend code that demonstrates how to generate a Nexmo and Virgil JWTs using the [Java/Android SDK](https://github.com/VirgilSecurity/virgil-sdk-java-android)

 > Do not use this authentication in production.
 Requests to a /virgil-jwt endpoint must be allowed for authenticated users.
 Use your application authorization strategy.